about

 not call directly.

-The code starts with declarations for each function,
+The code starts with declarations for each function, so

-since C++ demands that declaration comes before
+C++ demands that declaration comes before definition.

 Formatting: